zdf1230/zdf1230.github.io/about.md

 I don't know whether I can maintain this blog well.
 And I even have no idea about what I would like to push on this blog.
 My only wish is to share my own idea to you.

+*Sometimes it is the people who no one imagine anything of who do the things that no one can imagine.*

 ***

 Here are some contact information about me.